ghanshyampratap/samsung-riscv/README.md

 ---

-# 🚀 Task -1 :- Steps to Open VDI on VirtualBox
+# 🚀 Task -1 :- Create a "samsung-riscv" repo, install RISC-V toolchain, follow lab videos, capture snapshots with date/time, and upload to GitHub.

 Welcome to the **VDI Setup Guide**!
 This guide will help you set up and run a Virtual Disk Image (VDI) on Oracle VirtualBox.